y-board/light-the-y/_modules/delays.md

     <img src="{% link media/delay_challenge_2.gif %}" width="400" hspace="5%" vspace="10px">

-1. Make LED1 and LED2 blink 5 times but at different rates.
+1. Make LED1 and LED2 blink for 5 seconds but at different rates.
 LED1 should blink once per second and LED2 should blink once every 2 seconds.
 Pick any color you would like for the LEDs.

     <img src="{% link media/delay_challenge_3.gif %}" width="400" hspace="5%" vspace="10px">